 Internal Medicine Residency Program

-Thank you so much for being interested in our Internal Medicine Residency Program at the University of Maryland Capital Region Medical Center in Largo, MD, a suburb of Washington, DC.
-The facility consists of the following:
+Thank you for your interest in our Internal Medicine Residency Program at the University of Maryland Capital Region Medical Center.

-Our program offers two training tracks – a 3-year categorical track – 12 positions, and a one-year preliminary track – 6 positions.
-In addition to our 42 internal medicine residents, psychiatry residents from St. Elizabeth hospital and medical students from Ross University rotate in our program.
+Our program offers two training tracks – a 3-year categorical track (12 positions), and a one-year preliminary track (6 positions).
+In addition to our 42 internal medicine residents, psychiatry residents from St. Elizabeth hospital and medical students from Ross University rotate through our inpatient and ambulatory sites.